 Updated restrictions for bars and restaurants include:

-- Prohibition from conducting operations unless the facility offers sit-down, dine-in meals or is serving take-out sales of alcoholic beverages.
+- Prohibition from conducting operations unless the facility offers sit-down, dine-in meals or is providing takeout sales of alcoholic beverages.
 All service must be at a table or booth.
 No bar service.

 - Occupancy may not exceed 25% for indoor dining, or 25 persons for a discrete indoor event or gathering in a restaurant.
 The maximum occupancy limit includes staff.
 (The previous occupancy limit for indoor dining was 50%).